 It’s incredible to me to think that as a whole, we feel like a “one size fits all” approach will work in feeding.
 That there is a right or wrong way to feed, and that every baby should be ideally introduced one way over the other.

 Are we really to say that a baby who isn’t into finger foods right away, shouldn’t get introduced to solids at all any other way in the meantime?
-So they miss out on opportunities to get in high iron foods, and reduce allergy risk through the introduction of allergenic foods?
+Miss out on opportunities to get in high iron foods, and reduce allergy risk through introduction of allergenic foods?

 I believe it 100% can be accomplished.

-On the flip side, if you feel wrong about denying your baby’s curiosity around mouthing and grabbing appropriate handheld foods, and have to stop them every time they reach for a food because you were told you have to slowly introduce them to stages of textures first – do you think you (or your baby) are going to enjoy mealtime as much?
+On the flip slide, if you feel wrong about denying your baby’s curiosity around mouthing and grabbing appropriate handheld foods, and have to stop him every time he reaches for a food because you were told you have to slowly introduce them to stages of textures first – do you think you (or your baby) are going to enjoy mealtime as much?

 Again, the idea of one approach being better than the other doesn’t fly in my books.

 The most important takeaways from the research